Contributing

 pip install -r requirements-test.txt

-By default, contributors are encouraged to install and use the latest versions of development tools when working on the project.
-This approach helps keep the project compatible with current tooling and surfaces issues early.
+Contributors are encouraged to install and use the latest versions of development tools.
+This helps keep the project compatible with current tooling and catches issues early.

-For contributors who need a fully reproducible and stable setup, a Conda environment file is provided: requirements-stable.yml.
-This file pins all development tool versions, including Python, so you can expect consistent behaviour across systems.
+If you need a fully reproducible and stable setup, use the provided Conda environment file.
+This file pins all development tool versions, including Python:

-To update the versions in this stable environment, run conda update --all and test thoroughly (running tests, building documentation), and updating the .yml file.
+To update the stable environment, run conda update --all and test thoroughly (running tests, building documentation), and then update requirements-stable.yml with any changes.

 Tests